Tagging a jet from a dark sector with Jet-substructures at colliders

 Our results from simulations are presented in Fig.\,\ref{girth}.
-In this results, we show the distribution evolution of model A and model B from parton level to detector level, as we did for $C_1^{(\beta)}$.
+In this results, we show the distribution of Girth from model A and model B from parton level to detector level, as we did for $C_1^{(\beta)}$.
 Relationship between different levels are as we expected, but the changes are not so much compared to $C_1^{(\beta)}$.
 This is because $C_1^{(\beta)}$ is more sensitive to small angular distribution.
-And ,unlike the case of $C_1^{(\beta)}$ variable which needs to have at least two components for non-zero value, Girth has a non-zero value with one component.
+And ,unlike the case of $C_1^{(\beta)}$ variable which needs to have at least two components for non-zero value, Girth has a non-zero value with even one component\footnote{Here we use the jet axis obtained from detector level to calculate all Girths.}.
 Thus a large angle parton splitting doesn't cause a zero point spike in the distribution of Girth as we can find in Fig.\,\ref{c1}.
 We conclude that the performance of Girth is dependent on the confinement scale of dark QCD as a dark jet from a higher confinement scale is easier to be distinguished than cases from a low confinement scale.
 With comparison between model A and C (also model B and D) we find that Girth is not sensitive to the different decay channel of a dark meson.
 And the discriminant ability of Girth is a little weaker than the discriminant ability of $C_1^{(\beta)}$.